-The Isle of Wight AONB Advisory Group membership represent the wider interest of stakeholders within the Isle of Wight AONB, and provides a way for partners to become involved in the future vision and management of this valued asset.
+The National Landscape Advisory Group membership represent the wider interest of stakeholders within the AONB, and provides a way for partners to become involved in the future vision and management of this valued asset.

-Its membership consists of representatives from organisations and stakeholders who have a direct interest in the management of the Isle of Wight AONB.
-In accord with the Countryside and Rights of Way Act 2000, which places a Duty of Regard on public bodies to conserve and enhance the Isle of Wight AONBs, the Advisory Group membership includes a number of public bodies.
+Its membership consists of representatives from organisations and stakeholders who have a direct interest in the management of the AONB.
+In accord with the Countryside and Rights of Way Act 2000 (as amended), which places a duty on public bodies to further the purposes of the designation to conserve and enhance AONBs, the Advisory Group membership includes a number of public bodies.